keras/anyser/README.md

 # Anyser

-Wrapper for serializing custom data types with a chosen serializer
+Wrapper for serializing custom data types with a chosen backend

 ```python